-In the trade area, she is involved in discussions about the impact of the international trade and investment regime on sustainable development.
-She has co-authored several studies on the Transatlantic Trade and Investment Partnership (TTIP), including studies for the European Parliament on the impact of TTIP on European Union environmental and food safety regulation and studies on investor-state dispute settlement and regulatory cooperation in TTIP respectively.
+On trade, she co-authored several studies on the Transatlantic Trade and Investment Partnership (TTIP), including studies for the European Parliament on the impact of TTIP on European Union environmental and food safety regulation and studies on investor-state dispute settlement and regulatory cooperation in TTIP respectively.
 Earlier trade-related projects include a legal study of the international legal framework relevant to support systems for renewable energy, policy briefs on trade and climate change, a study on the implementation of the Nagoya Protocol for the European Commission, and a project dealing with the WTO compatibility of environmental labels.

 Her development-related work includes studies for the European Parliament on development cooperation and research on climate change adaptation, water conflicts and human security in the Mediterranean area as part of the CLICO project.

 Christiane Gerstetter studied law, philosophy and international relations in Heidelberg and Bremen and passed her law school exam in 2003.
 She completed her PhD thesis on dispute settlement within the World Trade Organization (WTO) at the University of Bremen.

 For many years, she has been involved in NGOs and social movements.
 Since June 2016, she has been a member of the investment committee of Oekoworld, an ethical asset management company.
-She lived and worked in the Middle East and Central America where she focused on issues of human rights and development.
+She lived and worked in the Middle East and Central America where she focused on issues of human rights, non-violent conflict transformation and development.